-ADSO was formally launched at its first national conference held on 14 October 2009 and now has approximately 1000 members.
+ADSO was formally launched at its first national conference held on 14 October 2009 and now has over 1,400 members.

 ADSO’s founding vision was: ”

 - To be a nationally recognised professional association, regarded as such by central government, our

 members and our partners; and

 - To represent, promote and develop excellent democratic services, for the benefit of all those working